directus/directus/docs/guides/real-time/operations.md

 }
 ```

-You can optionally provide an `ids` property with an array of item IDs to specify which items to return.

 ### Read Multiple Items

 Instead of using an `id` property, you can use an `ids` property with an array of item IDs you'd like to return, or omit it to return all items in the specified collection.
 When returning multiple items, `data` will be an array of objects.